bioFAM/MOFA/README.md

 **(Q) What input formats are allowed?**
 The data has to be input in two possible formats:
 * Bioconductor: a [MultiAssayExperiment](https://bioconductor.org/packages/release/bioc/html/MultiAssayExperiment.html) object
 * Base R approach: a list of matrices where features are rows and samples are columns.
-See vignette `XXX`
+Examples are shown in the vignettes.

 **(Q) Does MOFA always converge to the same solutions?**
 No, as occurs in most complex Bayesian models, they are not guaranteed to always converge to the smae (optimal) solution.